Minesweeper (video game): Variants

 Variants of Minesweeper have been made that expand on the basic concepts and add new game design elements.
 Minesweeper X is a clone of the Microsoft version with improved randomization and more statistics, and is popular with players of the game intending to reach a fast time.
 Arbiter and Viennasweeper are also clones, and are used similarly to Minesweeper X. Crossmines is a more complex version of the game's base idea, adding linked mines and irregular blocks.
 BeTrapped transposes the game into a mystery game setting.
 There are several direct clones of Microsoft Minesweeper available online.

+Minesweeper Q was released in 2011 by the independent developer Spica, and is another clone of the Microsoft version available as a mobile and tablet app for iOS users.
+It includes quick flagging and quick open mode.
+Users also have the option to change their board appearance from the classic gray/mines to flowers or clouds.
+Because this version is limited to use on mobile and iPad, it is not ideal for players aiming to reach a fast time.

 Minesweeper was made part of RuneScape through a minigame called Vinesweeper.
-The non-Japanese releases of Pokémon HeartGold and SoulSilver contained a variation of both Minesweeper and Picross.
-The video game Minecraft released a version of Minesweeper in its 2015 April Fool's update.
+The non-Japanese releases of Pokémon HeartGold and SoulSilver contained a variation of both Minesweeper and nonograms.
+The video game Minecraft released a version of Minesweeper in its 2015 April Fools' Day update called Minescreeper.
 The HP-48G graphing calculator includes a variant called "Minehunt", where the player has to move safely from one corner of the playfield to the other.
 The only clues given are how many mines are in the squares surrounding the player's current position.
-Google search includes a version of Minesweeper as an easter egg, available by searching the game's name.
+Google Search includes a version of Minesweeper, available by searching the game's name.

-A logic puzzle variant of minesweeper, suitable for playing on paper, starts with some squares already revealed.
+A logic puzzle variant of Minesweeper, suitable for playing on paper, starts with some squares already revealed.
 The player cannot reveal any more squares, but must instead mark the remaining mines correctly.
-Unlike the usual form of minesweeper, these puzzles usually have a unique solution.
+Unlike the usual form of Minesweeper, these puzzles usually have a unique solution.
 These puzzles appeared under the name "tentaizu" (天体図), Japanese for a star map, in Southwest Airlines' magazine Spirit in 2008–2009.

 Competitive play

 Competitive Minesweeper players aim to complete the game as fast as possible.
 The players memorize patterns to reduce times.
 Some players use a technique called the "1.5 click", which aids in revealing mines, while other players do not flag mines at all.
 The game is played competitively in tournaments.
 A community of dedicated players has emerged; this community was centralized on websites such as Minesweeper.info.
-As of 2015, according to the Guinness Book of World Records, the fastest time to complete all three difficulties of Minesweeper is 38.65 seconds by Kamil Murański in 2014.
+As of 2015, according to Guinness World Records, the fastest time to complete all three difficulties of Minesweeper is 38.65 seconds by Kamil Murański in 2014.